Spanish and Greek concerns peg back European shares

 Although the weekend’s election result had already hit Spanish stocks, trading had been thin elsewhere on Monday with markets in London, Frankfurt and New York shut for public holidays.

-Spain’s benchmark IBEX equity index retreated a further 0.2 percent on Tuesday, suffering its worst two-day fall in around five weeks.
+Spain’s benchmark IBEX equity index fell 0.2 percent further on Tuesday, suffering its worst two-day fall in around five weeks.

 Greece’s main ATG equity index recovered from a 3.1 percent fall on Monday to stand 1.2 percent higher, but the index has made zero gains since the start of 2015, underperforming rallies on other European stock markets.